 So, here are some things that you may have missed.

 1: WearOS Needs to have the Appropriate Permissions

 Smartwatches are very intrusive by design.
-Smartwatch apps generally ask permission for getting access to calls, notifications, location, recording, text messages, calls, and a whole lot of other stuff.
+Smartwatch apps generally ask permission to get access to calls, notifications, location, recording, text messages, calls, and a lot of other stuff.

 The exact process can slightly differ depending on the phone that you are using.
 To do it on stock Android 10: